 Ben practiced pediatrics and infectious disease for twenty years, and served for more than 5 years as Chief of Infectious Disease and Travel Medicine at Harvard Vanguard Medical Associates and Atrius Health, a multi-site, multi-specialty group practice/health system in the greater Boston area.

-Dr Kruskal is passionately interested in improving how health care is delivered, to make it safer, more effective, more comfortable and comforting for patients, more satisfying for providers, and less expensive for all parties.
-He has served in formal and informal quality improvement roles at Harvard Vanguard since 1998.
+Dr Kruskal is passionately interested in improving how health care is delivered, to make it safer, more effective, more comfortable and comforting for patients, more satisfying for providers, and less expensive.
+He served in a variety of formal and informal quality improvement roles at Harvard Vanguard/Atrius Health from 1998 to 2018.

 Kruskal went to college at the University of Pennsylvania.
 He attended medical school at New York University, graduating with both an MD and a PhD in cell biology.
 He did his pediatric residency and pediatric infectious disease fellowship at Boston City Hospital (now Boston Medical Center).

-Dr. Kruskal was on the faculty at Children's Hospital where he was a Charles Janeway Scholar in Child Health Research, and then Massachusetts General Hospital, doing laboratory research as well as attending in pediatric infectious diseases.
+Dr Kruskal was on the faculty at Children's Hospital and Massachusetts General Hospital, doing laboratory research as well as attending in pediatric infectious diseases.
 His research was supported by the Pediatric AIDS Foundation and the National Institutes of Health.
-He joined Harvard Vanguard in 1997.
-He continues to collaborate with researchers at Harvard Medical School's Department of Population Medicine and the Massachusetts Department of Public Health, focused on the use of electronic systems for surveillance and quality improvement.
+He collaborated with researchers at Harvard Medical School's Department of Population Medicine and the Massachusetts Department of Public Health, focused on the use of electronic systems for surveillance and quality improvement.